flywire/lo-p/docs/10-Linguistics.md

 ```

 These properties are explained in the online documentation for the XLinguProperties
-interface (lodoc XLinguProperties), and also in the Developer's Guide.
+interface (`lodoc XLinguProperties`), and also in the Developer's Guide.

 The properties are spread across several dialogs in Office's GUI, starting from the
 Tools, Options, "Language Settings" menu item.
 However,  most of them are in the
-"Options" pane of the "Writing Aids" Dialog in Figure 5.
+"Options" pane of the "Writing Aids" Dialog in Figure 4.

 ### 1.3.
 Installed Extensions